Jump to Lemon Coconut Cake Recipe

-For me, nothing says Easter like a roasted leg of lamb, spring vegetables, baby new potatoes and a delicious Lemon Coconut Cake.
+To me, nothing says Easter like a roasted leg of lamb, spring vegetables, baby new potatoes, and a delicious Lemon Coconut Cake.
 A perfect spring dinner!
-Oh and Grandma’s Rolls, of course, no holiday is complete without them.
+Oh, and Grandma’s Rolls of course, no holiday is complete without them.

 If a lemony coconut cake is on your menu for Easter this year I think you will be happy with this recipe.
-I was actually planning to make a lemon filling for it but, once I tasted how lemony the cake turned out, I decided I didn’t need it which simplified things quite a bit.
-If you are married to the idea of a lemon filling, by all means, go for it but I would strongly recommend purchasing a good jarred lemon curd (I won’t tell, I promise).
+I was actually planning to make a lemon filling for it but then I tasted how lemony the cake turned out and decided I didn’t need it.
+That simplified things quite a bit.
+If you are married to the idea of a lemon filling, by all means, go for it but I would strongly recommend purchasing a good, jarred lemon curd (I won’t tell, I promise).
 You have enough to do already!

 This is my Auntie Louise with Ella on her first Easter.
-We were so fortunate to be able to spend Ella and Hailey’s first two Easter’s with her.
-Even though they don’t remember her, I know her love made an imprint on their hearts forever.
+We were so fortunate to be able to spend Ella and Hailey’s first two Easters with her.
+Even though they don’t remember, I know her love made an imprint on their hearts forever.
 She is my inspiration for this cake.
 It’s not exactly like the one she loved (I just came up with the recipe last weekend) but I think she would approve.

 Lemon Coconut Cake